Bulgaria in the Eurovision Song Contest 2026: Competing artists

-On 18 November 2025, BNT signed an agreement with Prophon to jointly select the competing artists for its national final, with acts invited based on data provided by Prophon on the top 40 most broadcast Bulgarian artists on radio and television over the past eight months.
-The competition will be held in January 2026.
+On 18 November 2025, BNT signed an agreement with Prophon to jointly select the competing artists for the national final, with acts invited based on data provided by Prophon on the Top 40 ranking of the most played artists on digital platforms in Bulgaria over the preceding eight months.
+The 15 competing acts were selected by a panel consisting of representatives of BNT and Prophon, and announced on 30 December 2025.